GuideNepalStudy AbroadForeign ExchangeSaving

 USD 37,000 ≈ AUD 56,000 ≈ NPR 50 lakh

-That is enough for a mid-tier Australian program (AUD 35–50k tuition + AUD 25–30k living).
+That covers a mid-tier Australian program (AUD 35–50k tuition + AUD 25–30k living).
 It is not enough for a top-tier US private university where one year alone can cross USD 80,000.
-Families bridging that gap typically use a co-applicant, an education loan from a bank in the destination country, or a part-time job once on visa — none of those are guaranteed.
+Families closing that gap usually rely on a co-applicant, an education loan from a bank in the destination country, or a part-time job once the visa lands.
+None of those are guaranteed.

 What the destination actually costs in 2026